00:00

 το γαρίφαλο στην τσέπη.

-Domna Samiou taped the song in Meli, Megara, Attiki, sung by Maria Karablaka and a group of women, in 1981.
+Studio recording (1997).
+Based on Domna Samiou’s 1982 field recording of the song in Meli, Megara (Attica), sung by Maria Karamblaka and a group of women.

 Watch a different version of the song by Domna Samiou